For the most part as customers, we expect product pricing to be accurate when we grocery shop.

 I’m betting that a good majority of people don’t watch the computer screen when their order is being scanned in.

-Not being mindful at the cash may mean you might miss out on opportunities to score some freebies and or help the store to correct issues in the system and in this case today outside of the scanning system.
+Not being mindful at the cash register may mean you might miss out on opportunities to score some freebies and or help the store to correct pricing issues,

 Speak up and help

-As a regular customer to a few local grocery stores I always do my best to help the store out if I see a problem and I at least hope they appreciate it.
+As a regular customer of a few local grocery stores, I always do my best to help the store out if I see a problem and I at least hope they appreciate it.

 I don’t know about you but I’m pretty sure my wages won’t allow for me to purchase a box of Kraft Dinner at $172 a box.